Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 ---

-# Authenticate with the Azure SDK for Java using a service principal
+# Authenticate with the Azure Management libraries for Java using a service principal

 ## Authenticate with AzureTokenCredentials